 Individual chromosomes occupy distinct territories in the cell nucleus.
 Where they reside, and what other chromosomes are in the neighborhood, can strongly influence whether the genes in a chromosome are active, and how a cell functions.

 The definition of gene is non-specific for good reason.
-A gene is conceptual, not an actual entity; a term for the information encoded within polynucleotides.
-Genes don’t exist in physical reality, only in the minds of geneticists.
+A gene is conceptual, not an actual entity: a term for the information encoded within polynucleotides.
+Genes don’t exist.
+They are only construals in the minds of geneticists.

 Life begins in Spokes 1.
 Spokes 2 continues with an exploration of life on Earth.